Laser Eye Surgery

 There is no obligation to move forward with treatment after the consultation.
 We encourage you to take as much time as you need to make a decision in regards to what you would like to do from there on.

-LASIK allows your to get back to normal quicker than LASEK, however bilateral LASEK treatment is given to patients with a lower prescription (-4.50 or below), since it is safer and will achieve the same long term results.
+LASIK allows you to get back to normal quicker than LASEK, however LASEK treatment is given to patients with a lower prescription (-4.50 or below) since it is safer and will achieve the same long term results.

-Please remember that there is no blade involved in either laser eye surgery procedure, but recovery may be a little longer in regards to LASEK.
+Please remember that there is no blade involved in either laser eye surgery procedure.

-- We recommend LASIK treatment for all prescriptions of -6.0 and above and up to +4.0
+- We recommend LASIK treatment for prescriptions of -6.0 and above for myopia and up to +6.0 for hyperopia.

-- LASIK laser eye surgery can be given to both eyes on the same day, in most cases.
+- Both LASIK and LASEK can be given to both eyes on the same day, in most cases.

-- We recommend LASEK laser eye surgery for prescriptions above -6.0, where there may be more thinning of the cornea.
+- We recommend LASEK laser eye surgery for prescriptions above -6.0 if the corneas are thin.